pyne/pyne/docker/readme.md

     - "py_version=X.Y" specify the python version to install (option are 2.7 or 3.6)

-- A python script is also present to simplify the usage of the docker file, it will allows maintainers to build, name and push the docker container into DockerHub.
+- A python script, "make_pyne_docker_image.py", is also present to simplify the usage of the docker file, it will allows maintainers to build, name and push the docker container into DockerHub.
 The different option are: